hsanzg/diag-scals/README.md

 cmake --build build --parallel
 ```

-The MATLAB scripts have been tested on version R2022b, and they accept matrices stored in either dense and sparse form as input.
+The MATLAB scripts have been tested on version R2022b, and they accept matrices stored in either dense or sparse form as input.

 ## Examples